jschuel/migKeyPoint/README.md

 8. Assuming all went well, you are now set up to run the tutorials!
 Navigate to the `tutorials` directory, open up a Jupyter notebook by typing `jupyter notebook` in your terminal, and you can start playing around!

 # master_configuration.yaml instructions (Coming soon)
+### This is a global configuration file that controls several settings in the jupyter notebook tutorial scripts.
+The main variables that you will be editing as you go through these tutorials:\
+**noise**: Set this to True when you want to generate simulation with noise and train and/or evaluate YOLO models on simulation with noise.
+Otherwise set to False\

+**log_scale**: Set to True when you want to work with images on a logarithmic colorscale, otherwise set to False.
+I found that in the realistic simulation sample (with noise) that a linear colorscale performs better.
+That being said, if you start labeling real data with bounding boxes and key points, a logarithmic scale with Gaussian filtering is easiest to see, so there are tradeoffs to consider.\

+**numKeyPoints**: If you change this you must manually change this in each relevant `.yaml` file in the `configs/keypoint.yaml` folder.
+Unfortunately these aren't yet linked together but I'll hopefully change this in a future version.